Callum Hendry: 2020–2022: out of favour, Aberdeen and Kilmarnock loans, departure

-Upon his return to Saints, he scored the opening goal in a 2–1 win against Livingston as St Johnstone ended a 12 game endless run.
+Upon his return to Saints, he scored the opening goal in a 2–1 win against Livingston as St Johnstone ended a 12 game winless run.
 On 19 March, Hendry scored both goals to help St Johnstone come from a goal down to win 2–1 against Motherwell, with the winning goal coming in stoppage time, moving the team four points clear of Dundee at the bottom of the table.
 In an interview with newspaper The Times, Hendry described the goal as "what you dream of as a little kid".
 On 2 April, he scored the only goal in a 1–0 win against Livingston, his seventh goal in 11 games since his return helping Saints move to within six points of 10th placed St Mirren.

 His run of form coincided with the final few months of his contract, though he said he was focused on helping St Johnstone survive and scoring; "that is what matters to me.
 The contract is the last thing on my mind right now".
 On 11 May, Hendry scored the only goal in a 1–0 win against Aberdeen, securing St Johnstone's place in the promotion-relegation play-offs and condemning Dundee to automatic relegation to the Scottish Championship.
 He scored St Johnstone's third goal of a 4–0 win in the second leg of the play-off with a "beautiful chip", surviving relegation 6–2 on aggregate against Championship team Inverness Caledonian Thistle.
 Hendry confirmed his departure from McDiarmid Park on 17 June upon the expiration of his contract, and the goals scored in his final few months ensured he left as a fans' favourite, his name sung to the tune of Lady Gaga's song Paparazzi by Saints supporters.

 Salford City

 On 17 June 2022, Hendry agreed to join EFL League Two club Salford City on a two-year deal following his departure from St Johnstone on 1 July.
 Neil Wood, his new manager at Salford, described his acquisition as a "great addition to our squad, young and hungry to achieve success".
+He was awarded the EFL League Two Player of the Month award for March 2023 having scored four goals and assisted a further two in Salford's play-off push.

+On 19 August 2023, Hendry scored a hat-trick in a 4–3 victory over Tranmere Rovers, the first player to achieve such a feat in the league that season.
+At the end of the season, Hendry signed a new one-year contract.

+Milton Keynes Dons

+On 12 July 2024, Hendry joined League Two club Milton Keynes Dons.
+He made his debut for the club on 10 August 2024 in a 2–1 home defeat to Bradford City.
+Hendry scored his first goal for the club on 24 August 2024 in a 3–0 home win over Carlisle United.

+Motherwell

+Hendry signed a two-year contract with Motherwell in August 2025, having moved from Milton Keynes Dons for an undisclosed transfer fee.